carlahy/scandisk-filesystem/README.md

 # scandisk-filesystem

-## OS Coursework 2: Scandisk for FAT12 file system
+Scandisk for FAT12 file system

-The objective of this coursework is to write the equivalent of scandisk for a DOS (FAT12) filesystem on a floppy disk.
+The objective is to write the equivalent of scandisk for a DOS (FAT12) filesystem on a floppy disk.
 Scandisk is a filesystem checker for DOS filesystems.
 It can check that a filesystem is internally consistent, and correct any errors found.

-The code should:
+The code will:

 1. Print out a list of clusters that are not referenced from any file.
 Print these out separated by spaces in a single line, preceded by “Unreferenced: ”.
 For example:
      Unreferenced: 5 6 7 8